dinodiver/mitchtorkelson/experience.md

 - Collaborated in mapping coastal United States salt marsh ecosystems, utilizing drone photography and remote sensing software for vegetation coverage analysis.
 - Skills: Drone Photography, Interdisciplinary Collaboration, Geographic Information Systems (GIS), Small Boat Operations, Remote Sensing.

+## Conference and Poster Presentations

+In addition to my professional and academic endeavors, I have had the opportunity to present my research and findings at various conferences and showcases.

+### Evaluating the Accuracy of HawkEye Ocean Color Imagery
+**NC Water Resources Research Institute (WRRI) Annual Conference**
+NC State Campus, Raleigh, NC
+March 2024
+Evaluated the precision of HawkEye satellite sensors in capturing ocean color imagery, with a focus on its application in coastal and estuarine environments.

+Attended by Distinguished Guests
+UNCW, Wilmington, NC
+February 2024
+Presented findings to U.S. Secretary of the Interior Deb Haaland and BOEM Director Liz Klein, highlighting the capabilities of high-resolution satellite data.

+### HawkEye’s High-Resolution Reveals Fine-Scale Coastal Variability
+**CMS Research Showcase**
+UNCW, Wilmington, NC
+April 2023
+Demonstrated how HawkEye’s high-resolution imagery can reveal detailed patterns in coastal processes.

+### Satellite Imagery reveals chlorophyll-a, TSM, and CDOM content of South Atlantic Bite
+**Creighton Undergraduate Research Showcase**
+Creighton University, Omaha, NE
+May 2019
+Showcased the use of satellite imagery in identifying chlorophyll concentrations and other oceanographic parameters in the South Atlantic Bight.

+### Arrowheads vs. The Megafauna
+**Omaha in the Anthropocene**
+The Durham Museum, Omaha, NE
+December 2017
+Presented research on the impact of ancient hunting tools on megafaunal populations.

+### IRB, A Place Ballot of Resistance
+**Summer Research Institute**
+Creighton University, Omaha, NE
+August 2017
+Discussed the role of institutional review boards in safeguarding the rights and well-being of research participants.